-The easiest way to find the full text of an article is by adding LibKey to your web browser.
-LibKey is a browser extension that connects users to library-licensed and open-access articles, bringing you directly to the full text.
-Once LibKey is installed, a link to the PDF appears automatically if 1) USD has a subscription to it, or 2) the article is freely available online (Open Access).
-For example, when you search for an article in Google Scholar using a browser with LibKey, LibKey will provide a direct link if USD owns it or it's Open Access.
+The easiest way to find the full text of an article is by adding LibKey Nomad to your web browser.
+LibKey Nomad is a browser extension that connects users to library-licensed and open-access articles, bringing you directly to the full text.
+Once LibKey Nomad is installed, a link to the PDF appears automatically if 1) USD has a subscription to it, or 2) the article is freely available online (Open Access).
+For example, when you search for an article on a publisher's website using a browser with LibKey Nomad, LibKey Nomad will provide a direct link if USD owns it or it's Open Access.
+More information on how to use LibKey Nomad, along with a short video, can be found on the LibKey LibGuide.

 If you have a citation or partial citation for the article, you can also do one of the following: